Truncation and the induction theorem: Abstract

 \section{Abstract}

-A key result in a 2004 paper by S. Arkhipov, R. Bezrukavnikov, and V. Ginzburg compares the bounded derived category $D^{b}(block(\mathbb{U})$ of finite dimensional modules for the principal block of a Lusztig quantum algebra $\mathbb{U}$ at a root of unity with a special full subcategory $D_{triv} (\mathbb{B})$ of the bounded derived category of integrable type 1 modules for a Borel part $\mathbb{B}\subset\mathbb{U}.$ Specifically, according to this \textquotedblleft Induction Theorem\textquotedblright\ \cite[Theorem 3.5.5]{ABG04} the right derived functor of induction $\mbox{Ind}_{\mathbb{B} }^{\mathbb{U}}\,$ yields an equivalence of categories $\mbox{RInd}_{\mathbb{B} }^{\mathbb{U}}\,:D_{triv}(\mathbb{B})\overset{\sim}{\rightarrow} D^{b}(block(\mathbb{U}).$ It is indicated briefly \cite[Remark 3.5.6]{ABG04} that an analog of this equivalence carries over to positive characteristic representations of algebraic groups.
-Indeed, the authors of the present paper have verified, in a separate draft preprint\ \cite{HKS11}, that there is such an equivalence $\mbox{RInd}_{B}^{G}:D_{triv}(B)\overset{\sim}{\rightarrow }D^{b}(block(G))$ relating an analog of $D_{triv}(\mathbb{B}),$ defined using a Borel subgroup $B$ of a connected, semisimple simply connected algebraic group $G$, to the bounded derived category of the principal block of finite dimensional rational $G$-modules.
-In the present\ paper we assume this equivalence, and prove a new result showing it behaves well with respect to certain weight poset `truncations', making use of van der Kallen's \textquotedblleft excellent order\textquotedblright\ \cite{vdK89}.
-This means, in particular, that the equivalence can be reformulated in terms of derived categories of finite dimensional algebras.
+A key result in a 2004 paper by S. Arkhipov, R. Bezrukavnikov, and V. Ginzburg compares the bounded derived category $D^{b}(block(\mathbb{U}))$ of finite dimensional modules for the principal block of a Lusztig quantum enveloping algebra $\mathbb{U}$ at an $\ell^{\text{th}}$ root of unity with a special full subcategory $D_{triv} (\mathbb{B})$ of the bounded derived category of integrable type 1 modules for a Borel part $\mathbb{B}\subset\mathbb{U}.$ Specifically, according to this \textquotedblleft Induction Theorem\textquotedblright\ \cite[Theorem 3.5.5]{ABG04} the right derived functor of induction $\mbox{Ind}_{\mathbb{B} }^{\mathbb{U}}\,$ yields an equivalence of categories $\mbox{RInd}_{\mathbb{B} }^{\mathbb{U}}\,:D_{triv}(\mathbb{B})\overset{\sim}{\rightarrow} D^{b}(block(\mathbb{U})).$ Some restrictions on $\ell$ are required--e.g., $\ell >h$, the Coxeter number.
+It is suggested briefly \cite[Remark 3.5.6]{ABG04} that an analog of this equivalence carries over to characteristic $p>0$ representations of algebraic groups.
+Indeed, the authors of the present paper have verified, in a separate preprint \cite{HKS16}, that there is such an equivalence $\mbox{RInd}_{B}^{G}:D_{triv}(B)\overset{\sim}{\rightarrow }D^{b}(block(G))$ relating an analog of $D_{triv}(\mathbb{B}),$ defined using a Borel subgroup $B$ of a simply connected semisimple algebraic group $G$, to the bounded derived category of the principal block of finite dimensional rational $G$-modules.
+The proof is not without difficulty and supplies new, previously missing details even in the quantum case.
+The present paper continues the study of the modular case, taking the derived category equivalence as a starting point.
+The main result here is that, assuming $p>2h-2$, the equivalence behaves well with respect to certain weight poset ``truncations," making use of a variation by Woodcock \cite{W97} on van der Kallen's \textquotedblleft excellent order\textquotedblright\ \cite{vdK89}.
+This means, in particular, that the equivalence can be reformulated in terms of derived categories of finite dimensional quasi-hereditary algebras.
+We expect that a similar result holds in the quantum case.